History of the T20 World Cup: Background

-Regional tournaments
+Regional competitions

-The first official Twenty20 matches were played on 13 June 2003 between the English counties in the Twenty20 Cup.
-The first season of Twenty20 in England was a relative success.
-The first Twenty20 match held at Lord's, on 15 July 2004 between Middlesex and Surrey, attracted a crowd of 27,509, the largest attendance for any county cricket game at the ground other than a one-day final since 1953.
+The first official Twenty20 matches were played on 13 June 2003 between the English counties in the T20 Blast's inaugural edition.
+The first season of Twenty20 in England was a relative success, with Surrey defeating Warwickshire by 9 wickets in the final to claim the title.
+The first official Women's Twenty20 matches were played on 29 May 2004 as part of the 2004 Super Fours.
+The first Twenty20 match held at Lord's, on 15 July 2004 between Middlesex and Surrey, attracted a crowd of 26,500, the largest attendance for any county cricket game at the ground since 1953.

-Soon after with the adoption of Twenty20 matches by other cricket boards, the popularity of the format grew with unexpected crowd attendance, new regional tournaments such as Pakistan's Faysal Bank T20 Cup and Stanford 20/20 tournament and the financial incentive in the format.
-West Indies regional teams competed in what was named the Stanford 20/20 tournament.
-The event was financially backed by billionaire Allen Stanford, who gave at least US$28,000,000 funding money.
-It was intended that the tournament would be an annual event.
+Soon after with the adoption of the Twenty20 format by other cricket boards, the popularity of the format grew with higher crowd attendance, new regional tournaments and the financial incentive in the format.
+West Indies regional teams competed in what was named the Stanford 20/20 tournament which was financially backed by billionaire Allen Stanford, who gave at least US$28,000,000 funding money; with the intent for the tournament to be an annual event.
 A spin-off tournament, the Stanford Super Series was held in October 2008 between Middlesex and Trinidad and Tobago, the respective winners of the English and Caribbean Twenty20 competitions, and a Stanford Superstars team formed from West Indies domestic players.
-On 1 November, the Stanford Superstars played England in what was expected to be the first of five fixtures in as many years with the winner claiming a US$20,000,000 in each match.

 Twenty20 Internationals

-On 17 February 2005 Australia defeated New Zealand in the first men's full international Twenty20 match, played at Eden Park in Auckland.
-The game was played in a light-hearted manner – both sides turned out in kit similar to that worn in the 1980s, the New Zealand team's a direct copy of that worn by the Beige Brigade.
-Some of the players also sported moustaches/beards and hair styles popular in the 1980s taking part in a competition amongst themselves for best retro look, at the request of the Beige Brigade.
-Australia won the game comprehensively, and as the result became obvious towards the end of the NZ innings, the players and umpires took things less seriously – Glenn McGrath jokingly replayed the Trevor Chappell underarm incident from a 1981 ODI between the two sides, and Billy Bowden showed him a mock red card (red cards are not normally used in cricket) in response.
+The first full international women's Twenty20 match was played on 5 August 2004 between England and New Zealand at County Cricket Ground in Hove.
+The first full international men's Twenty20 match was played on 17 February 2005 between Australia and New Zealand at Eden Park in Auckland.
+The game was played in a light-hearted manner.

+Initial years (2007–2010)

+The 2007, 2009 and 2010 men's tournaments were included in the 2006–2012 ICC Men's Future Tours Programme.

+2007 ICC World Twenty20

+Wanderers Stadium in Johannesburg during 2007 World Twenty20 match between West Indies and South Africa.

+The first World Twenty20 tournament was in 2007 in South Africa.
+Ten then full members qualified directly for the tournament along with the top two teams from the 2007 WCL Division One.
+Twelve teams played in a round-robin group stage of four groups; from which two teams from each group advanced to the Super 8 stage.
+Super 8 stage was played in a round-robin format of two groups; from which two teams from each group advanced to the knockout stage of four teams.

+In the final, India defeated Pakistan by 5 runs at Wanderers Stadium in Johannesburg to become the inaugural champions of the men's tournament.
+Australia's Matthew Hayden scored the most runs in the tournament (265) while Pakistan's Umar Gul took the most wickets (13).
+Pakistan's Shahid Afridi was named as the player of the tournament.